Ball State vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Ball State and its opponents have combined to score more than 55.5 points in three of five games this season.
+- Ball State has combined with its opponents to score more than 55 points in three of five games this season.

-- Saturday's over/under is 2.7 points higher than the combined 52.8 PPG average of the two teams.
+- The 50.8 combined points per game that these two squads have allowed this season are 4.2 fewer than the 55 total in this contest.

+- The average total in Cardinals games this season is 54.5, 0.5 points fewer than Saturday's total of 55 .

-- This contest's total is 4.7 points more than the 50.8 these two squads combine to allow per game this season.
+- The 55-point total for this game is 3.3 points below the 58.3 points per game average total in Eagles games this season.

-- Cardinals games have an average total of 54.5 points this season, one fewer than Saturday's over/under.

-- In 2021, games involving the Eagles have averaged a total of 58.3 points, 2.8 more than the set total in this contest.

 Ball State Stats and Trends